Boris Johnson suffers major setback | DW | 02.08.2019

 Officials called the by-election after it was revealed that Davies had claimed false expenses.
 The Conservative said it was an honest mistake.

-In June, around 19% of local voters asked him to give up his seat in a "recall petition," which is called if a member of Parliament is convicted of a crime.
-If over 10% of voters agree, a by-election is called.
+In June, around 19% of local voters asked him to give up his seat in a "recall petition," which is issued if a member of Parliament is convicted of a crime.
+If over 10% of voters sign, a by-election is called.

 Read more: Opinion: Theresa May's toxic Brexit legacy